-MASA: Casualty Evacuation Drill
+MASA: Casualty Evacuation drill

-U.S. Marines and Sailors with I Marine Expeditionary Force (Forward) conduct a simulated casualty evacuation drill during Marine Aviation Support Activity at Fort Bonifacio, Manila, Philippines, June 7, 2024.
+U.S. Navy Hospital Corpsman 3rd Class Caleb Stevens, a corpsman with Marine Aircraft Group 13, 3rd Marine Aircraft Wing, straps a simulated casualty to a litter during a casualty evacuation drill for Marine Aviation Support Activity at Fort Bonifacio, Manila, Philippines, June 7, 2024.
 Casualty evacuation drills keep Marines and corpsmen ready for medical emergencies in a field environment and also facilitate rehearsals alongside Philippine counterparts.
 MASA 24 is an annual Philippine-U.S. military exercise focused on mutual defense, strengthening relationships, and rehearsing emerging aviation concepts.
-(U.S. Marine Corps video by Cpl.
-Christian Tofteroo)
+Stevens is a native of Ohio.
+(U.S. Marine Corps photo by Cpl.
+Kayla Halloran)

 |Date Taken: